Links of Interest

 Stores, Shops & Restaurants

-Restaurants: 5 eateries and a fine dining restaurant at the water’s edge
+Restaurants: 6 eateries (Fisherman's Harbor) and a fine dining restaurant at the water’s edge (Phase II)

 Office & Commercial: 447,500 sq. ft.